javimox/javimox.github.io/_posts/2019-02-02-mail-i-service-elements.md

 ### <a name="mua"></a>Mail User Agent (MUA)

 **MUA** or **Mail User Agent** is basically the **Mail client** that we install in our desktops.
 It allows us to read, write, answer, and dispose (for example: delete or archive) the e-mails.
-It also use the standard rules of composing an e-mail, including fields as **From** and others, and manage attachments ''MIME'' (Multipurpose Internet Mail Extensions).
+It also use the standard rules of composing an e-mail, including fields as **From** and others, and manage attachments MIME (Multipurpose Internet Mail Extensions).

 Examples of MUA are:
 * mail (for BSD and others)